RedHatNordicsSA/ansible-roadshow/content/README.md

 ssh-add /path/to/your/amazon-ssh-key-file.pem
 ```

+To enable the Ansible Tower instances, you need to fetch a subscription from https://www.ansible.com/workshop-license.
+If you want you can do this in advance for the students, or just have them follow the instructions which are a part of the lab, which has them fetch a subscription (it get's e-mailed automatically within a minute or two from registering).

 ## Install Ansible

 This setup was tested at the time of writing this README with Ansible version 2.6.